 WHEN WE LOSE CONTROL

-A loss, that feels like a death, can bring out the ugliness in people.
+A loss of hope that feels like death can bring out the ugliness in people.
 This election has brought out the worst in people from both sides of the spectrum.

 We are so bent on role assignments.
 Who exactly doles out these roles?
-Well, usually it is the doctor.
+Well, usually, it is the doctor.